 (Sigh . . .
 I need to reach the end of typing . . .

-Meanwhile, the powers-that-be seem intent on confusing Canadians. (about the COMER lawsuit which is alive and well.
-And about the Bank of Canada with statements to erode the belief (true) that it is a central bank, publicly owned by Canadians, with the mandate to lend to governments in Canada at near-zero interest rates; compounding interest is not a factor.)
+Meanwhile, the powers-that-be seem intent on confusing Canadians. (about the COMER lawsuit, and about the Bank of Canada with statements to erode the belief (true) that it is a central bank, publicly owned by Canadians, with the mandate to lend to governments in Canada at near-zero interest rates; compounding interest is not a factor.)

 Serendipity!
-On the Sunday Edition, April 23rd, morning, I heard the interview of Dominic Barton, appointed by Finance Minister Morneau to head the Advisory Committee on Economic Growth to the Government.
+(Sandra speaking) On the Sunday Edition, April 23rd, CBC Radio, I heard the interview of Dominic Barton, appointed by Finance Minister Morneau to head the Advisory Committee on Economic Growth to the Government.
 I had never heard of the guy, or his business.
 But was alarmed and disturbed by what he was saying.
 Well I was actually kind of freaked out and alerted a few people to the interview.

-I had come across this book, “Beyond Banksters”, a few weeks earlier.
-It looked interesting.
-I bought it.
+I had come across and bought this book, “Beyond Banksters”, a few weeks earlier.

 This same Sunday of the Barton interview, evening reading, I started Beyond Banksters: Resisting the New Feudalism.
 There, in Chapters 4 and 5 – – all about Dominic Barton.
 I had more reason than I had known to be alarmed and disturbed!

 Subsequently sent an email to the Sunday Edition, suggesting that they have Joyce Nelson and/or John Perkins on to rebut Barton.

 I tuned in on the April 30th Sunday Edition.
 Host Michael Enright read responses to the Barton interview.
 Normally there is input representing oppositional points-of-view.
 Not this time.
 Bless Canadians!
 Every one of the viewpoints was different and well stated; ALL challenged Barton’s viewpoint.
 I wonder whether he will be back, as was promised in the first (April 23rd) interview!